mehulagg/gitlab_test/doc/user/project/settings/project_access_tokens.md

 These users will appear in **Members** but can not be modified.
 Furthermore, the bot user can not be added to any other project.

-When the project access token is [revoked](#revoking-a-project-access-token) the bot user will be blocked.
+After the project access token is [revoked](#revoking-a-project-access-token), the bot user is removed from the project and blocked.
+All associated records are moved to a system-wide user named "Ghost User".
+For more information, see [Associated Records](../../profile/account/delete_account.md#associated-records).

 Project bot users are a [GitLab-created service account](../../../subscriptions/index.md#self-managed), but count as a licensed seat.
 These users will not count against your licensed seat in the future when [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/223695) is resolved.